-The trading volume on some of the markets through which the Sub-Funds may invest may be substantially less than that in the world's leading stock markets.
+The trading volume on some of the markets through which the Sub-Funds may invest may be substantially less than that in more developed markets.
 Accordingly, the accumulation and disposal of holdings in some investments may be time-consuming and may need to be conducted at unfavourable prices.
-Liquidity may also be less and volatility of prices greater than in the leading markets as a result of a high degree of concentration of market capitalisation and trading volume in a small number of companies.
+Liquidity may also be less and volatility of prices greater than in the leading markets as the prices of securities traded in such markets may be subject to fluctuations as a result of a high degree of concentration of market capitalisation and trading volume in a small number of companies.